LOCOSP/projectZero/README.md

 Creates files in Wigle.net format on SD card attached to the C5 board.
 Waits for GPS fix prior to actual wardriving.

+## Sniffer

+Sniffer is able to passively listen for traffic between AP and Clients.
+After you interrupt it, you can see list of all APs having clients, their count and MACs.

 # CLI Usage
 The board, when connected to USB, offers a CLI interface.
 The CLI supports up/down arrows and TAB autocompletion.